 From 1992 to 1993, Kazakhstan began to implement a national system for registering and protecting intellectual property rights.
 Intellectual property rights in Kazakhstan include all rights to industrial property (including inventions, industrial designs, utility models, company names, trademarks, service marks and appellations of origin of goods), copyright and related rights, selection achievements and topologies of integrated circuits.
-Legislation on intellectual property includes the Copyright Law, the Trademark Law, the Patent Law, the Law on
+Legislation on intellectual property includes, among other things, the Copyright Law, the Trademark Law, the Patent Law, the Law on the Protection of the Topologies of Integrated Circuits and the Law on Selection Achievements.